This is based on opinion. Please don't list it on a work's trope example list.

 There's something oddly sad about the show's closing theme.
 It's a slower-paced version with an emphasis on regal-sounding brass, as though it's some sort of wedding or funeral procession, until about halfway through when the rest of the "ensemble" kicks in with a nearly heavenly sound before closing with the familiar "twang" of the original theme.
 Especialy if you're a fan of the show, it's likely to bring a tear to your eye.

-In the final episode ("Danger: Diabolik"), while using a joystick to control the Satellite of Love, Pearl accidentally breaks the control and sends the SOL spiraling down to earth.
+In the final episode of Season 10 ("Danger: Diabolik"), while using a joystick to control the Satellite of Love, Pearl accidentally breaks the control and sends the SOL spiraling down to earth.
 Realizing that all of her experiments have failed, and there's no way to continue, she has a massive Villainous Breakdown, throwing her rage around the castle.
 When we cut back to her, her mascara has streaked down her face in tears, and the actress playing her really does look like she's upset about the series ending.

 Word of God: Both Mary Jo Pehl and the rest of the crew all confirmed that she was hit the hardest by the cancellation.
 She also did the final ever filmed scene of the series, when she (cruelly) is forced to tell Mike and the bots, "Look, Nelson, MOVE ON.
 I have."

 The final shot of Mike, Crow and Servo riffing a bad movie, this time at home, with no one forcing them to.
 Stockholm Syndrome?
 Maybe, but Word of God said that they were simply emulating what everyone does during a bad movie.
 And of course, realizing it's over.

 Gypsy at least becomes the CEO of ConGypsCo.
 Mike and the 'bots were offered shares, they passednote Crow: If you recall, I made a fart noise, which she only took as a "no"., which is why they're living in a the basement apartment of an efficiency in Wisconsin.
 They still think it's "sweet living".note Well, it is right on the bus line.

 Despite the disturbing lyrics, Forrester's "Who Will I Kill?" song after Frank ascended into Second Banana Heaven is a huge one.